LuizRafael79/mingw32-msvcrt/README.md

 # MinGW32 MSVCRT Toolchain

-`i686-w64-mingw32` cross-compiler toolchain using **MSVCRT** as default runtime.
-Ideal for compiling binaries compatible with Windows 9x, 2000, XP and other old systems, avoiding UCRT.
+`i586-w64-mingw32` cross-compiler toolchain using **MSVCRT** as default runtime.
+Ideal for compiling binaries compatible with **Windows 95/98/ME, 2000, XP** and other old systems, avoiding UCRT, while allowing **SSE2 and AVX** for modern CPUs when desired.

 ## 🎯 Objective